GoogleCloudPlatform/community/tutorials/exposing-asp.net-webapi-using-.net-core-with-cloud-endpoints/index.md

     By creating `app.yaml` with `endpoints_api_service` section, we effectively created the binding that will ensure that every incoming request to our API (specification is detailed in configuration with config_id) that will hit `YOUR-PROJECT-ID.appspot.com` (“name”), will be routed to our service.
     Now you are almost ready to deploy API implementation into AppEngine Flex.
 In order to separate a project from its publish package in dotnet core, you should deploy the outcome of `dotnet publish` command.
 That output by default doesn’t contain `app.yaml` file we created earlier.

-3. Edit `“ExposeAPIWithEndpointsCore.csproj”` in VSCore so it always copies `app.yaml` into the publish directory.
-Add this section before `</Project>` in `ExposeAPIWithEndpointsCore.csproj`:
+3. Edit `“ExposeAPIWithEndpointsCore.csproj”` in Visual Studio Code so that it always copies `app.yaml` into the publish directory by adding the following section before `</Project>` in `ExposeAPIWithEndpointsCore.csproj`:

         <!-- Copy the app.yaml on publish -->
         <ItemGroup>